tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 Consider the Test [VALIDATION_EVENTDATE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_EVENTDATE_STANDARD).
 It takes as input value of the `Information Element` `dwc:eventDate` from a `Single Record`, and then asks, "Is the value of dwc:eventDate a valid ISO date?".
 It will then produce a Response describing the conclusion it reached when analyzing that record.

 Tests can also operate on a dataset (a `Multi Record`), and examine the values for `Information Elements` across the entire dataset.
 The only `Multi Record` Tests currently defined in BDQ are `Measures`, which take the outputs of `Single Record` Tests as their inputs and report on the results of those `Single Record` Tests aggregated across the dataset.
 The names of these Tests all begin with "MULTIRECORD_".

 #### 3.2.2 Outputs: Data Quality Reports (non-normative)

-Software that include an implementation of a Test may produce `Data Quality Reports`.
+Software that includes an implementation of one or more Tests may produce `Data Quality Reports`.
 The form that such `Data Quality Reports` may take is not specified by the BDQ standard, however, it does specify elements that should be present in such reports (see [7.1 Data Quality Reports (normative)](../implementers/index.md#71-data-quality-reports-normative)) in the [Implementer's Guide](../implementers/index.md).
+A detailed discussion of how `Data Quality Reports` relate to the Tests can be found at [3.1](../../bdqtest/index.md#31-structure-of-response-normative) in the [BDQ Tests and Assertions Document](../..//bdqtest/index.md).

 #### 3.2.3 Outputs: Responses From Tests (normative)